featured image: a guide to e-commerce spelling and its history

 There are many different ways to spell “ecommerce.”
-But Which is the right way to spell it?
-The answer is…it depends.
+Which is the right way?
+The answer is… it depends.
 Ecommerce has been around for many years, and the spelling has changed over time.

 In this article, we will explore the history of ecommerce spelling and discuss the different variations in use.
-We’ll also answer the right spelling of the word.
+We’ll also answer how to spell it the right way.

 Different spellings for ecommerce

 The term ‘ecommerce’ has been around since the ’90s when digital commerce took off.
 It’s an abbreviation for electronic commerce.
 The word’s popularity comes from its use as a descriptor for the growing trend of online shopping.
-As more and more consumers turned to the internet to buy, businesses began to adopt ‘ecommerce’ to describe their online presence.
+As more consumers turned to the internet to shop, and businesses sought to cater to both consumers and customers (repeat or business buyers), the term ‘ecommerce’ became widely adopted to describe their online presence.

 Over time, different spellings of the word have emerged.
 For businesses, the choice of spelling often comes down to personal preference or branding strategy.